 John Suler, a researcher studying internet behavior from Rider University, Lawrenceville, New Jersey, describes at least 6 factors that create ODE.
 Studies suggest that online behavior & identity are not true reflections of character.

 1. Dissociative anonymity

 It is not always easy to identify a person through identity cues on the internet.
 People tend to obscure them or hide them.
 When people go online with a significant amount of anonymity, they dissociate from their real identity, making them feel less vulnerable.
 That discourages self-guarding behavior and encourages self-disclosing behavior.
 People’s online identity becomes a compartmentalized version of the self, removed from material reality.
 Once dissociated from reality, related morals, ethics, and norms change too.
-It is easier for people to shrug responsibility for negative actions and not accept publically verifiable responsibility by denying actions, using smoke-screens, or playing the blame-game.
+It is easier for people to shrug off responsibility for negative actions and not accept publically verifiable responsibility by denying actions, using smoke screens, or playing the blame game.
 You never know who is sus & faking tasks.

-Online communication occurs asynchronously, which means they take place with unpredictable gaps between 2 interactions.
+Online communication occurs asynchronously, which means it takes place with unpredictable gaps between 2 interactions.
 We can reply to an email in 10 days or have a real-time WhatsApp conversation that suddenly pauses for 7 hours.
 When we don’t wish to continue a conversation immediately, it can disinhibit us because it disconnects us from a conversational feedback loop.
-A continuous flowing conversation has many elements coming from multiple people that guide the conversation.
+A continuously flowing conversation has many elements coming from multiple people that guide the conversation.
 The flow promotes certain conversational elements and discourages some elements.
 Asynchronous disconnection kills the feedback loop and prevents a natural response to an earlier message.

 4. Solipsistic introjection